geomyidia/midiserver/README.md

 Commands:

   example [args]
         An example piece of music will be played on given device and channel.
-      Valid device numbers are any of the "out" devices in the output of the 'list-devices' command; valid channel numbers are any of the 16 MIDI channels: 0 through 15. list-devices
+        Valid device numbers are any of the "out" devices in the output of the 'list-devices' command; valid channel numbers are any of the 16 MIDI channels: 0 through 15.
+Default args: 0 0. list-devices
         This will list the MIDI devices currently recognised by the operating system, grouped by input devices and output devices. play-note [args]
-      A pitch will be played with the default values for the arguments, opertionally overridden.
+        A pitch will be played with the default values for the arguments, optionally overridden.
 Positional args are the integer values for device, channel, pitch, velocity, and duration.
 Valid device numbers are any of the "out" devices in the output of the 'list-devices' command; valid channel numbers are any of the 16 MIDI channels:
         0 through 15.
 Pitch and velocity are standard MIDI integer values for the same.
-Duration is in seconds. ping
+Duration is in seconds.
+Default args: 0 0. ping
         Provided for testing purposes by Erlang Ports implementations.
 If the 'remote-module' flag has been set, a ping will be attempted there instead. remote-port
         Query epmd for the port of the remote node (set with the -remote-node flag). version
         An alternate form of the version info with concise formatting.
 ```

 ## License